A London Provisioner's Chronicle, 1550–1563, by Henry Machyn

 From Thomas Lant, Sequitur Celebritas (1588).
 STC (2nd ed.)
 15224.
 Image from Early English Books Online published with permission of ProQuest Information and Learning Company and the British Library.

-A London provisioner's chronicle, 1550–1563, by Henry Machyn : manuscript, transcription, and modernization / Richard W. Bailey, Marilyn Miller, and Colette Moore.
+A London Provisioner's Chronicle, 1550–1563, by Henry Machyn: Manuscript, Transcription, and Modernization is an electronic scholarly edition created by Richard W. Bailey, Marilyn Miller, and Colette Moore.

 The Chronicle was one of the treasures of the library of the antiquarian Robert Cotton, and it was stored in the same bookcase with the Beowulf manuscript.
 Its location was in the book press surmounted by a bust of the Roman emperor Vitellius, and it takes its shelf mark in the British Library from that location: Cotton Vitellius F.v.
 In the terrible fire that did so much damage to this library in the early eighteenth century, the 162 leaves of the diary were badly damaged and portions of the outside margins and the top of the text were charred or burned away.
 Fortunately extensive selections had been published by the historian John Strype who used the manuscript before the fire, and it is possible to supply many missing portions by consulting his historical works.